03-JS/LC-VEGA/README.md

 <br>

 - id Software for creating the original character of VEGA.
-- My friend Nico for helping me test and polish the mod, as well as giving me suggestions and ideas to further improve it.
+- My friend Nico and Mina for helping me test and polish the mod, as well as giving me suggestions and ideas to further improve it.
 - All the people that use the mod and have constantly been giving me ideas, suggestions and support.
 I appreciate it a lot <3

 </details>